micropython/micropython/ports/unix/README.md

 (like cross-compiling), the same set of options should be passed to `make deplibs`.
 To actually enable/disable use of dependencies, edit the `ports/unix/mpconfigport.mk` file, which has inline descriptions of the options.
-For example, to build SSL module (required for the `upip` tool described above, and so enabled by default), `MICROPY_PY_USSL` should be set to 1.
+For example, to build the SSL module, `MICROPY_PY_USSL` should be set to 1.